 The bills were referred to two committees in the House and three committees in the Senate.
 The Senate bill was heard in Banking and Insurance committee on March 25 and passed as amended.
+These bills are likely dead.

-15. HB 1433/SB 1740 - Hurricane Mitigation Grants and Insurers' Regulations/ Insurance and Artificial Intelligence

-By Rep. Benarroch and Sen. Ingoglia
+15. HB 1433/SB 1740 - Artificial Intelligence (all lines of insurance)/Property Insurance By Rep. Benarroch and Sen. Ingoglia